adamchainz/heroicons/README.rst

   -{{ heroicon_solid("archive", class="mr-2") }}
   +{{ heroicon_solid("archive-box", class="mr-2") }}

-Also note that ``solid`` icons have changed their default size from 20px to 24px.
+Also note that ``solid`` icons changed their default size from 20px to 24px.
 If you are using them without specifying a size, they will now be larger, which could break some designs.
 You can keep the v1 size by specifying it exactly: